DCtheTall/tallstack/README.md

 ## Contributing

 I every intention of keeping this software open source and free for use.
-If someone can use this to do what this library does better, then that's great.
+If someone can use this code to make a different library that does what my library does better then that would be great.
 If people want to help make this library better, that's also great!

 PRs are welcome but must be reviewed by me.
 Any changes to the code must pass existing tests and any additional functionality should also be tested as well.
 PRs with new test cases are also